-wpsync is a command-line tool to sync a local directory to your WordPress.
+wpsync is a command-line tool to sync a local directory of markdown files to your WordPress.

 Here’s a demo:

 You can view the code and download binary releases at github.com/mkaz/wpsync

 Authentication on the command-line is the tricky bit.
 The JWT Authentication plugin is required and what makes it possible.
 For now this does not work for WordPress.com sites.
 For wpcom, it is possible to use a similar token for authentication, however I don’t haven’t setup a way to retrieve this token via the command-line.

 Create a directory for your site, and sub-directories

 pages.
 Any files in these directories will be uploaded.

 See the readme in Github for full documentation.